 - A bug in SooSL or another program can erase or damage your files.

 - The electric power can drop or surge.
 This can damage your files.

 - Your hard disk may crash and no longer work.
 You can lose all the files on the hard disk.

-- Malware might erase your files.
+- Malware might erase or encrypt your files.

 - Someone might steal your computer.